leminhtuan2015/Today-I-Learn/tech_blockchain/blockchain.md

 --------------------------------------------------------------------

 ### Blockchain

-* Blockchain is a data structure (the same linked list)
+* Blockchain is a distributed database that maintains a continuously growing list of ordered records.
+* Blockchain is the same **linked list** data structure, Each block contain a **hash** of previous block
 * Each block contain the number of transactions infomation (it 's data)
 * Each block contain the **hash** of previous block
 * Data in block are **immutable** (Transactions is immutable)
+* Blocks hold batches of valid transactions that are hashed and encoded into a Merkle tree
+* Blockchain use **SHA-256** to hash it's data.

 * Bitcoin is just one implementation of the blockchain